jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd.md

 # HWA Tutorial On AMD GPU

-This tutorial guides you on setting up full video hardware acceleration on AMD integrated GPU and discrete GPU via AMF and VA-API.
+This tutorial guides you on setting up full video hardware acceleration on AMD integrated GPU and discrete GPU via AMF or VA-API.
+If you are on macOS, please use [VideoToolbox](/docs/general/administration/hardware-acceleration/apple) instead

 ## Acceleration Methods